giopina/udpclust/README.md

 make
 (or use the command: f2py -c -m UDP_modules critfile.f90 UDP_modules.f90)

-then add the directory to PYTHONPATH or copy the files
+then add the directory to PYTHONPATH
-     UDP_modules.so
-     UDPClust.py
-in the working directory
-(I know, there's a better way to do this installation, but I don't know how to do it)
+(I know, there's surely a better way to do this installation, but I don't know how to do it)

 # USAGE
 ## In your python script / Jupyter notebook
 ### To call the subroutine:
-      import UDPClust as dp
+      from udpclust import UDPClust as dp
       clustering=dp.cluster_UDP(dim,trj_tot)

 ##### Input variables:
       dim :: intrinsic dimension of the input data set